tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Queries.md

 linkTitle: "Queries for transactions"
 date: 2021-03-26T09:12:41-05:00
 description: >
-  Using the Queries feature, you can check the status of the transactions generated from placed orders.
-Furthermore, you can get information related to the payment flow such as the available payment methods.
+  Using the Queries feature, you can check the status of the placed orders along with their transactions.
 weight: 20
 ---